-If you sit at the pottery wheel, you need a comfortable, functional stool that will stand the test of time and can be cleaned.
+If you sit at the pottery wheel, you need a comfortable, functional stool that can be cleaned and will hold up over time.
 There are a few pottery-specific stools that really are best for throwing, but a basic stool will also get the job done and can double as a step-stool in the studio.

 Table of Contents